fastlane/fastlane/spaceship/docs/DeveloperPortal.md

 # Get all Development profiles
 profiles_dev = Spaceship::Portal.provisioning_profile.development.all

-# Fetch all profiles for a specific app identifier for the App Store
+# Fetch all profiles for a specific app identifier for the App Store (Array of profiles)
 filtered_profiles = Spaceship::Portal.provisioning_profile.app_store.find_by_bundle_id("com.krausefx.app")

 # Check if a provisioning profile is valid